 Orchestra Personnel Manager

-Reports To: Director of Artistic Planning & Educational Programs
+Reports To: Director of Artistic Planning & Educational Programs; Artistic Administrator

 Supports: Artistic Director, Conductors, Library Staff, Operations Staff, Musicians

-The Orchestra Personnel Manager reports to the Director of Artistic Planning & Educational Programs and will work closely with the Instruction & Performance Department, acting as the primary liaison between the Orchestra Musicians, Conductors, and Administrative Staff.
-This position is responsible for the effective and efficient management and administration of personnel activities all Brevard Music Center ensembles.
+The Orchestra Personnel Manager reports to the Director of Artistic Planning & Educational Programs and Artistic Administrator and will work closely with the Instruction & Performance Department, acting as the primary liaison between the Orchestra Musicians, Conductors, and Administrative Staff.
+This position is responsible for the effective and efficient management and administration of personnel activities of all Brevard Music Center ensembles.

 The Orchestra Personnel Manager is a seasonal position with hours and days of work that may vary widely depending on the time needed to fulfill the responsibilities.
 This will include nights and weekends coinciding with the services of the orchestra.

-- Oversee all personnel related activities at rehearsals and performances for the Brevard Music Center Orchestra (Flagship Orchestra), Brevard Sinfonia (College Division Orchestra), Brevard Camerata (Chamber Orchestra), and Brevard Festival Orchestra (Opera and Pops Orchestra), including: creation and maintenance of weekly seating assignments, documenting attendance, serving as the time keeper, and addressing with discretion any personnel issues that may arise.
+- Oversee all personnel related activities at rehearsals and performances for the Brevard Music Center Orchestra (Flagship Orchestra), Brevard Sinfonia (College Division Orchestra), Chamber Orchestra, and Opera Orchestra, including: creation and maintenance of weekly seating assignments, documenting attendance, serving as the time keeper, and addressing with discretion any personnel issues that may arise.

 - Make daily announcements before rehearsals and during break, including upcoming special events, rehearsal changes, or other pertinent information.